 Question: I work in the community and am concerned about my safety as well as the safety of my clients.
 Should I be suspending services?

 The College recognizes that the COVID-19 situation is unprecedented, uncertain and challenging for the public, patients and registrants.
 Along with our regulatory colleagues in British Columbia and across Canada, the College staff is keeping up to date on emerging news about COVID-19 and making information available on our website.
-The College website was updated on March 17 (https://cotbc.org/covid19) and staff will continue to update the website as new information becomes available.
+The College website (https://cotbc.org/covid19) will continue to be updated as new information becomes available.

 Many registrants and clinic owners in the community, including but not limited to private practice, in-home private services and mobile occupational therapy services, are asking for advice about suspending services.
 The College does not have the legal authority to mandate practice closures or direct occupational therapists to cease practice.
 Rather the College is looking to public health principles and guidance provided by BC’s Provincial Health Officer, Dr. Bonnie Henry to inform our advice to registrants and the public.